Investigating Innocence: Tom McMillen

 Multiple witnesses observed a suspicious young white male lurking in the employee parking lot around the time Melisa exited the store.

 Less than an hour later, at 10:50 p.m., her vehicle, a black Ford Escort hatchback, was discovered abandoned on the Waverly Blacktop Road, a rural country road that led to her parents' home in Waverly, IL, approximately 15.2 miles from Cub Foods.

 There was circumstantial evidence of a sexual assault.
-The buttons of the victim’s shirt were torn off and the clasp of her bra was broken.
+The buttons of the victim's shirt were torn off and the clasp of her bra was broken.
 Her skirt had been rolled up.
 DNA testing on the bra and shirt have identified a partial male DNA profile eliminating Tom McMillen and his co-defendants Gary Edgington and Donald Johnston as the source.

 Tom McMillen was charged with capital murder on May 15, 1990, accused of the murder of 19-year-old Melissa Koontz.
 He was convicted in July 1991 and sentenced to life in prison.
 His conviction hinged on the testimony of Donald "Goose" Johnston, an alcoholic and intellectually disabled person who falsely confessed to the crime and later identified McMillen as the killer in a plea deal that resulted in Johnson serving less than seven years in prison.
 McMillen was convicted by a jury based on the false testimony of Donald Johnston and was given a life sentence.

-Gary Edginton was tried separately.
+Gary Edgington was tried separately.
 He was also convicted and received a life sentence based on the testimony of Johnston.
 He is being represented by the Innocence Project in New York.

+In 2008, a fingerprint on the car's rearview mirror was run through a database, and found to belong to none of the defendants, but a family friend, who said that he sometimes used the car, though he had not previously been identified as a suspect or investigated in the original case.
+In 2014 the Innocence Project used this and several other facts to ask for a reconsideration of Tom McMillan's case, but the Innocent Project website has no information about the results of this appeal.